VaishakhVarierBT/sys_auto_http/README.md

 ---

 ## Current Limitations
+### Linux :

-- Several configuration parameters are currently hardcoded, limiting flexibility.
+Several configuration parameters are currently hardcoded, limiting flexibility.
-- Limited support for large-scale regression testing.
+Limited support for large-scale regression testing.
-- Device network configuration is partially manual.
-- Automatic IP assignment for the device within a specified network is not yet implemented.
+Automatic IP assignment for the device within a specified network is not yet implemented.

-- Currently supports **Linux only**.
+### Windows :

+Windows is currently not supported.
-- Windows support can be added in future releases by replacing Linux-specific networking utilities with platform-independent implementations.
+Windows support can be added in future releases by replacing Linux-specific networking utilities with platform-independent implementations.
-- Wi-Fi Configuration, SoftAP Validation, and Boot Delay Validation may not function correctly on Windows.
+Wi-Fi Configuration, SoftAP Validation, and Boot Delay Validation rely on Linux networking utilities and therefore will not function correctly on Windows in the current implementation.

 ---